 - 2-pager on Direct Actions Highlights in the Tenant Movement in English and Spanish

-Lastly, if you want to host a house party, training, workshop on this history and want support, please sign up here!
-We will send you an event planning guide.
+- How-to guide to help you host a house party/training/workshop in English and Spanish.
 We'd love to know how folks use it so please stay in touch!

 Background, How to Use the Curriculum and Resource Packet, Acknowledgements, Disclaimers and Intentions: